webqit/oohtml/README.md

 #### Up there…

 - We have a single component imported twice.
-- Style, script, and IDs have been scoped to the component so that repeated structures in the DOM don't collide.
+- Style, script, and IDs scoped to the component so that repeating the structure in the DOM don't create collisions.
 - Bindings resolve seamlessly inside and outside the component.
 - The template ↔ import relationship hold live as before.
     - Such that if you located the original `<template def> → <article>` element in the browser's console and deleted the node, all imports would dissolve; restored, all imports would resolve.